Disappearance and death of Marion Barter: Background

 On 15 May 1997 she changed her name via deed poll to Florabella Natalia Marion Remakel and obtained a passport under her new name.
 However, she continued to use her previous name at work and in correspondence with family and friends, and never mentioned her name change to anyone.

 One month later, on 20 June 1997, Barter resigned from work, citing in her resignation letter her desire to travel and find a new job teaching in England.
 The letter also made a request to renew her teacher's certification for the next school year.
-On 22 June 1997, she left Australia for a year-long vacation in England with plans to travel throughout the United Kingdom and Europe.
+On 22 June 1997, she left Australia for a year-long vacation in England with plans to travel throughout the United Kingdom and mainland Europe.
 While on vacation, Barter sent family, friends and former students postcards, letters and gifts from locations around England postmarked Tunbridge Wells in Kent, Sussex, and London.

 She also called her daughter, Sally Leydon, in late July and early August.
 They spoke for the last time on the evening of 1 August 1997.
 Barter mentioned that she was extending her stay in Tunbridge Wells and decided to reschedule her upcoming reservation to ride the Orient Express.
 This was the last time she was ever heard from.